cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/database.md

   to use it.
 * As a quick-start convenience, support has been included to provision a PostgreSQL cluster locally in the Kubernetes cluster using the CrunchyData PostreSQL Operator.
-When enabling this option, the database(s) will be automatically created and Smile CDR will be configured to connect to it.
+When enabling this option, the database(s) will be automatically created and Smile CDR will be configured to connect to it/them.

-If you do not specify one or the other, the chart will fail to render any output and will return a descriptive error instead
+If you do not specify one or the other, the chart will fail to render any output and will return a descriptive error instead.

 > **WARNING - Do not use built-in H2 database**:<br>
 Due to the ephemeral and stateless nature of Kubernetes Pods, there is no use case